Coravin Wine System: Full Owners Review [And As A Gift]

 So is Coravin worth buying, or giving as a gift?
 It’s the question everyone who’s looked into this product is asking.

-The short answer is that it depends on who you are.
-In my opinion, Coravin serves a great purpose for luxury wine collectors, small restaurant owners, couples with only one wine lover, and single wine lovers.
+In my opinion, Coravin is worth buying if you follow into the cateogries of luxury wine collectors, small restaurant owners, couples with only one wine lover, and single wine lovers.
+Coravin is also a fantastic gift to any wine lovers in those categories.

 In my eyes, these are pretty much the only types of wine drinkers who’ll get the value they paid for from a Coravin system.
-I’ll explain why in the full review below.
+In this article, I’ll be giving a detailed review of my experience with a Coravin wine system – but also my experience in giving it as a gift to my wine loving parents.

 If you’re interested in all the details – let’s dive in.